opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/discovery/index.md

 OpenSmartHouse offers a service to automatically ignore discovery results in the inbox, whenever a Thing is created manually, that represents the same Thing, as the respective discovery result would create.
 This Thing would either have the same Thing UID or the value of its representation property is equal to the representation property's value in the discovery result.
-This service is enabled by default but can be disabled by setting `org.eclipse.smarthome.inbox:autoIgnore=false`.
+This service is enabled by default but can be disabled by setting `org.openhab.inbox:autoIgnore=false`.

 ## Auto Approve

 If the manual acceptance of discovery results by the user is not desired, it is possible to turn on the auto-approval feature of the inbox.
 In this case, every new entry gets automatically approved immediately (unless it has been marked as ignored as a duplicate).

-The auto approval can be enabled by the setting `org.eclipse.smarthome.inbox:autoApprove=true`; the default is false.
+The auto approval can be enabled by the setting `org.openhab.inbox:autoApprove=true`; the default is false.